Also available in:

 Our Site offers a publicly accessible blog and community discussions.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
 To request removal of your personal data from our blog or community discussions, contact us at [email protected].
 In some cases, we may not be able to remove your personal data, in which case we will let you know if we are unable to do so and why.

 If you choose to use our referral service to tell a contact about Our Site, we will ask you for your contacts' name and email address.
 You must have consent from your contact to provide this information to us.
 We will automatically send your contact a one-time email inviting him or her to visit the site.
-Crowdcube store this information for the sole purpose of sending this one-time email and tracking the success of our referral program.
+Crowdcube stores this information for the sole purpose of sending this one-time email and tracking the success of our referral program.
 Your contact may contact us at [email protected] to request that we remove this information from our database.

 Links to 3rd party sites